HacksonClark/HacksonClark/README.md

 ## Hi there 👋

-I'm a first-year PhD student in the Siebel School of Computing and Data Science at the University of Illinois Urbana-Champaign
+I'm a second-year PhD student in the Siebel School of Computing and Data Science at the University of Illinois Urbana-Champaign
 (UIUC).
 I am "watched" by my advisor <a href="https://tianyin.github.io/">Tianyin Xu</a>.
 <br />
 <br />